guigalde/Spring-React-Vulnerable-Web-App/README.md

 After following these steps, the application should be available at http://localhost:3000.

-Please if you find some bug or unintended feature please let me know using the repositorys project, thank you.
+Please if you find some bug or unintended feature please let me know using the repository's project, thank you.